-Attendance is limited to approximately 150 humans in order to enable intimate conversations about our successes, failures, and where we are on our journey to being what we want to be.
+Although the mix of live and prerecorded presentations will be streamed, participation in the breakout sessions of the conference is limited to approximately 150 humans in order to enable intimate and familiar conversations about our successes, failures, and where we are on our journey to being what we want to be.

 Sign up so you can hear all of the latest Heartifacts news including speakers and special events!